Nietzsche2000/HFTAlgo/README.md

 ## Credits
 - **Author**: [Ryan Soohoo, Monishwaren Maheswaran]
-- **Contributors**: List of contributors or link to the contributors page.
-- For tutorials or external resources used, provide appropriate acknowledgments and links.

 ## License
 This project is licensed under the [MIT License](LICENSE.md).
 A copy of the license is provided in the repository.